whaleen/geoff/_posts/2019-02-03-powerful-things-markdown-editor.md

 Combining these three simple lessons can give you a better story and help you achieve goals from improved traffic and conversions to convincing your boss to fund your project, department, or ambition.

-### THE LAGNIAPPE LESSON
+### The Lagniappe Lesson

 Skip any part you find boring.
 Whether you’re presenting to a crowd, writing on a blog or tweeting out to the world, slow parts ruin stories.
 Cherry-pick your facts and descriptions to create quick, engaging content.
 It gets your audience to your takeaway faster and they’ll enjoy the experience that much more.

-This was cross posted on LinkedIn here.